-The AHRC asks what is your view regarding the applicant's submission that the post-rectified trains will have accessible improvements that will exceed the requirements of the DDA?
+The AHRC asks what is your view regarding the applicant's submission that the postrectified trains will have accessible improvements that will exceed the requirements of the DDA?

 As this matter relates to transport, the specific requirements are set out in the Disability Standard Accessible Public Transport 2002 (DSAPT).
 This Standard was written in 1994, had its Regulation Impact Statement in 1995 and was not passed in Parliament until October 2002.
-The technology leap alone between 1995 and 2002 meant it was a weak Standard when it commenced, and it is unfortunate governments have taken so long to commence the DSAPT modernisation project recently.
-The struggle has been, making a service compliant with DSAPT does not necessarily make it functional - and people can lodge complaint if a service is not functional.
-The equitable access recommendations made by the Access Reference Group which the State of Queensland has accepted to complete were made to ensure both compliance and functionality were secured in order that every customer could receive a service which in turn would minimise risk of potential complaint against the State of Queensland - and would maximise the social and economic performance of the service and the region it serves.
+In that time the technology leap alone between 1995 and 2002 meant it was a weak Standard when it commenced, and it is unfortunate that successive governments have taken so long to commence the DSAPT modernisation.
+The struggle has been that although making a service compliant with DSAPT, does not necessarily make it functional - and people can lodge complaint if a service is not functional.
+The equitable access recommendations made by the Queensland Rail Access Reference Group, which the State of Queensland has accepted to complete, were made to ensure both compliance and improved functionality were secured in order that every customer could receive a service which in turn would minimise risk of potential complaint against the State of Queensland - and would maximise the social and economic performance of the service and the region it serves.